TodePond/TodePondDotCom/wikiblogarden/art/never-stop-writing/part-two/readme.md

 I'm not too concerned, because I'm happy to play the long long game.
 I've always thought that "It doesn't matter how slow I am as long as I [never stop](https://www.todepond.com/wikiblogarden/art/never-stop-writing/)." [^why]

 There are lots of things in life that I'm bad at.
 Like words[^words] and writing[^writing] and getting to part two[^two].
 But I do know that I'm good at being patient— I'm more patient than you!
 And I'm stubborn.
 I'm very very very very very stubborn.
-If I said I'll write part two, I *will* write part two.
+If I said I'll write part two, then *I will write part two*.
 I'll do it when I'm ready.

 <br>